“I've searched all the parks in all the cities and found no statues of committees.”

 FPCA works to celebrate, nurture, and develop Franklin Park through flexible Teams in several broad program areas.
 Teams support the Association as a whole to achieve the best results for our neighborhood.

 “Many hands make for light work!” - FPCA membership is not required to participate in our Teams.

 Leads work together to identify community strengths, challenges, or needs and seek to identify resources and strategies to achieve maximum benefits.
 Our teams are fluid in makeup, with some members participating in every program, and others that allow their personal interests to focus their energies as they are available.

 Team Lead: Kirsten Weber - click here to get involved

 Team members identify and arrange activities as they fit into our schedule.
 Our activities include important civic presentations such as candidate's nights, local service agency forums, and annual events such as the Jingle Mingle, Easter Egg Hunt and the Franklin Park Pumpkin Patch.

 We are always seeking sponsors and co-sponsors!
 The relationships we build and maintain help us to creatively identify and secure resources and volunteers to produce high-quality events.

 We welcome feedback so that we can continue to improve and provide engaging and interesting programming for our community.
 We encourage out-of-the-box approaches to help us continue to host our activities...there are many ways to support our efforts from volunteering your time to calling upon personal contacts that may be able to assist.

 Health & Safety

-Team Lead: Open - click here to volunteer
+Team Lead: Will Willis - click here to get involved

 Development of the Franklin Park neighborhood (and the broader Near East) is of great importance to FPCA!
 We seek to foster relationships among area businesses, development organizations and government agencies to benefit all who live, work and play in Franklin Park.